ethanp/programming/Notes/Networking and Network Programming Notes.md

 ### Sockets & Ports

+* Ports have a number between 1 and 65,535 (2 bytes)
+* Ports up to 1023 are reserved for *well-known services*
 * **TCP Socket** --- endpoint of a Connection
     * `(IP-Address) + (Port Number)`
     * An application can shove a message into it, or receive a message from it